-Outcome Key risks Risk Mitigation Improved governance and service excellence Misalignment between the departmental strategy and the operating model for the GCIS Review GCIS Operating Model to reconcile with shareholder expectations.
-Motivate for additional budget.
-Inadequate Digital Transformation for the GCIS Develop a road map.
-Complete the IS Review Project with all sections.
-Develop the GCIS Digital Transformation Strategy.
+Outcome Key risks Risk Mitigation Improved governance and service excellence Inadequate Digital Transformation for the GCIS Develop the GCIS Digital Transformation Strategy.
 Provide training to system users.
 Implement IMS projects for the 2023/24 financial year.
-Informed and empowered citizens Limitation of current platforms to reach the entire population of South Africa Publish content online from Products and Platforms to ensure that communication reaches all sectors of the population.
-Develop a Green Paper (as part of the White Paper Policy) on government communications to ensure the GCIS's mandate is binding and enforceable in the three spheres of government (this will also provide Ministerial powers to issue directives and regulations that will result in coherence messages and communication priorities).
-Assess government communication performance using the G-CET report.
-Finalise the review of the Government Communication Policy.
-Oversee acquisition of software for communication, strategic, media consumption behaviour and planning purposes.
+Outdated Corporate Strategy, including strengthened role of entities Review GCIS Strategy for 2020 - 2025 to reconcile with stakeholder expectations, including the strengthened the role of entities.
+Motivate for additional budget.
+Informed and empowered citizens Lack of consistency and coherent messaging prevents government from speaking in one voice Publish content online from Products and Platforms Enhancement of online platforms, SAnews, Vukuzenzele, SA.gov.za and social media platforms to ensure that instant communication reaches all sectors of the population.
+Develop a Green Paper ((as part of the White Paper Policy) on Government Communications to ensure that GCIS mandate is binding and enforceable in the three spheres of government (this will also provide Ministerial powers to issue directives and regulations that will result in coherence messages and communication priorities).
+Provision of government information to citizens in a multichannel environment to ensure that accurate and authentic instant communication reaches all sectors of the population.
+Provision of government information to underserved and poor citizens in areas not covered by mainstream content providers.
+Monitor the Implement the G-CET Model tool and report on government communication.
 Transform mainstream print and digital media, advertising and community media.
-Non-adherence to transformation targets by the MAC Sector Publish Annual Monitoring Report or Annual Transformation Report.
-Monitor the state of transformation and compliance by the MAC sector.
+Non-adherence to transformation targets by the lack of non-transformed MAC sector Provide secretariat and financial support to enable the proper functioning of the MAC Charter Council.
+Appoint the MAC Charter Council members.
+Monitor the state of transformation compliance by the MAC sector.
 Well-functioning government communication system Inability to maintain coherence across the government communication system Conduct induction of new entrants into the system.
-Train communicators and Executives.
+Train and capacitate communicators and executives.
 Promote the application of the communication baskets/multimedia toolkit approach.
-Capacitation of government communicators.
-Strengthened the relationships with programme managers in departments
+Strengthen relations with communicators.